 Going back to its origins in Hungary, the dish is called “Paprikás Csirke”, which literally means “Paprika Chicken.”
-As the name would imply, its namesake spice plays a major role in the flavor of the dish, which gives it a similar flavor profile to other Hungarian stews such as Goulash.
+As the name would imply, its namesake spice plays a major role in the flavor of the dish, which gives it a similar flavor profile to other traditional Hungarian stews such as Goulash.

-Like its Russian cousin Beef Stroganoff, this Magyar classic has managed to work its way from relative obscurity into the hearts and stomachs of comfort food seekers around the world.
-For my version, I like to make it with bone-in pieces of chicken, fresh green peppers, sour cream, and of course: tons of paprika.
+Like its Russian cousin Beef Stroganoff, this Hungarian recipe has managed to work its way from relative obscurity into the hearts and stomachs of comfort food seekers around the world.
+For my version, I like to make it with bone-in chicken pieces, fresh green peppers, sour cream, and of course: tons of paprika.

 Ingredients for Chicken Paprikash

-While chicken breast meat can be delicious when cooked to the right temperature, it’s very lean, which is why it gets dry and mealy when overcooked.
-Since stews like this Chicken Paprikash require longer cooking times, I highly recommend using leg meat such as thighs and drumsticks.
+While chicken breast meat can be delicious when cooked to the right temperature, it’s very lean, which is why it tends to get dry and mealy when overcooked.
+Since stews like this Chicken Paprikash require longer cooking times, I highly recommend using leg meat such as chicken thighs and drumsticks.

-I also recommend using bone-in skin-on chicken which not only adds more flavor to the sauce, it also keeps the chicken moist and juicy.
+I like using bone-in skin-on chicken legs which not only adds more flavor to the sauce, it also keeps the meat moist and juicy.
 The one exception is if you are in a hurry.
-It won’t be quite as flavorful, but you can shave about thirty minutes off the cooking time if you use boneless thigh meat cut into cubes.
+It won't be quite as flavorful, but you can shave about thirty minutes off the cooking time if you use boneless chicken thighs cut into cubes.
 Just follow all the same steps and reduce the amount of chicken to about 600 grams.